huggingface/hub-docs/docs/hub/api.md

 <Tip warning={true}>

-When listing collections, the items list per collection is truncated to 4 items maximum.
+When listing collections, the item list per collection is truncated to 4 items maximum.
 To retrieve all items from a collection, you need to make an additional call using its collection slug.

 </Tip>